defndaines/env/doc/projects.md

  * Home base for ghosts
  * Non-rectangular

-pac-man is limited by energy.
+Pac-Man is limited by energy.
 For example, starts with 1, each dot gives 3, each move costs one
  * exhaustion slows you down
  * moving faster when not stopping to "eat"
  * power pills vs. fruit? fruit is just more energy, where power pills give a skill, like killing ghosts.

 Movement
- * Allow pac-man to stop and wait.
+ * Allow Pac-Man to stop and wait.
  * Allow ghosts to make decisions outside of junctions.

 Visibility
- * What if pac-man couldn't see the whole maze?
+ * What if Pac-Man couldn't see the whole maze?

-Pacman mazes and AIs.
+Pac-Man mazes and AIs.
 AIs: use A* to always close the gap; use A*, but diminish cost of walls so that the ghost will pass through them; loner ghost that doesn't like other ghosts it can see.
 Not ghosts, but different monsters.